LunamNauta/dotfiles/yazi/plugins/mount.yazi/README.md

 ## TODO

 - Custom keybindings
-- Windows support (I don't use Windows myself, PRs welcome!)
+- Windows support (I don't have an Windows machine for testing, PRs welcome!)
 - Support mount, unmount, and eject the entire disk

 ## License